liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 Articles and folders can exist in several places in Knowledge Base.
 You can create articles and folders in the root of Knowledge Base, or within other folders.
 Navigate through folders by clicking them in the UI.
-The text immediately below the All filter at the top of the app shows your position in a folder hierarchy.
+The text immediately below the filters and *Order by* selector at the top of the app shows your position in a folder hierarchy.
 Click any of the preceding folders in this text to navigate back up the hierarchy.
 You can also move articles and folders into other folders, and create child articles of other articles.

 ![Figure 3: This screenshot uses a red box to highlight the text that indicates the current position in the folder hierarchy.](../../../images/kb-admin-folder-hierarchy.png)